-A Hawaii employment contract clearly details the terms and conditions of employment, from the expectations of the employee, such as their job responsibilities, to the expectations of the employer, such as the compensation they will pay.
-It’s also a legally binding contract that recognizes a legal business relationship between the employer and the employee.
-When hiring employees in Hawaii, there are several labor laws and regulations you need to know.
+A Hawaii employment contract details the terms and conditions of employment, from the expectations of the employee, such as their job responsibilities, to the employer’s expectations, such as the compensation they will pay.
+It is a legally binding document recognizing a business relationship between the employer and the employee.

 Before you start writing your Hawaii employment contract, make sure you’re aware of the following employment laws and requirements:

 Hawaii is an at-will employment state.
 There are also exceptions to the at-will employment rules.

 Premium Pay After Designated Hours: Weekly – 40.

 Tipped employees can be paid a lower cash wage than the minimum wage but must earn at least $12.00, including tips every hour .

 In Hawaii, employment certificates are mandatory for minors under 16 and are issued by the Hawaii Department of Labor.